Harold Jones (murderer): Later life and aftermath

 Jones served twenty years of his imposed sentence of life imprisonment.
-Against the recommendations of a psychiatrist, he was released from prison on parole on 6 December 1941 at age 35, and subsequently joined the Merchant Navy.
-At the conclusion of the Second World War, Jones briefly resided in Newport, although by 1948, he is known to have relocated to Fulham, London, using the alias Harry Stevens.
+Against the recommendations of a psychiatrist, he was released from HM Prison Wandsworth on parole on 6 December 1941 at age 35, and subsequently joined the British Army.
+He served in Libya during the Western Desert campaign before his service concluded in February 1946.
+After the Second World War, Jones briefly resided in Newport, although by 1948, he is known to have relocated to Fulham, London, using the alias Harry Stevens.
 He later married and fathered a child.

 Jones died of bone cancer on 2 January 1971.
 At the time of his death, he was employed as a night watchman and living under the alias of Harry Stevens, although before he died, he told his wife the name Harold Jones should be written on his death certificate.

 A number of investigators and authors believe Jones to be a likely perpetrator of the Hammersmith nude murders, a series of murders of prostitutes committed between 1964 and 1965 in West London.
 These theories have only abounded since Jones's death, and he was never contemporarily considered as a suspect in the case.

 Shortly after the murder of Little, his employer, Herbert Mortimer, closed his shop and relocated with his family from Abertillery.
 Reportedly, this decision was made due to both a mixture of ostracization from locals regarding the false testimony he had delivered at the Burnell trial, and his own guilt that this false testimony had enabled Jones to subsequently remain at liberty and kill again.
 It is unknown where the Mortimer family initially relocated to, although the death of Herbert Henry Mortimer, at age 69, was registered in the Forest of Dean region of Gloucestershire early in 1955.

 Both Burnell and Little were buried in Brynithel Cemetery.
 Their graves fell into a state of disrepair over the decades, although a 2017 appeal initiated by a local author named Neil Milkins to restore their graves and headstones raised more than £4,000, he having been inspired to do so after speaking to relatives of both girls, who were upset by the condition of the graves.
 The girls' graves were subsequently restored in 2018.